 How Artivive brings AR to artists and audiences

 For your audiences and viewers — the Artivive app.
-This is the downloadable visualisation tool which will take your end canvas and allow the viewer to unlock the augmented realities you’ve hidden within it.
-It could be a painting hanging on their wall, or they can take out the app and see it metamorphoses before their eyes.
+This is the downloadable visualization tool that will take your end canvas and allow the viewer to unlock the augmented realities you’ve hidden within it.
+It could be a painting hanging on their wall, or they can take out the app and see its metamorphoses before their eyes.
 It’s accessible enough to allow any guests visiting their home to simply download the app and unlock the full artwork, too.

 For you the artist — Bridge — Artivive’s creation tool.
 Bridge is where you will add your digital layers to your work.
 It’s easier to use than most of your basic digital design tools.
 You won’t need any special training or courses to use it.
 If you’re unsure of how to get started, you can download the Artivive templates and start experimenting right away.

 Registration for Artivive is completely free — so there is no reason not to start playing with our augmented reality applications right away.

 The only limiting factor is your own imagination.
 Anything you can think of you can create, and in ways that come to life like never before.
 You can take your audience along for the journey and let them see how your thoughts unravel and regroup into new ideas right before their eyes.
 Why limit yourself to only 2D, or even 3D when you can create in a full augmented sensory medium?
 Why limit your audience to only a glimpse at your expressive talent or a single word in your creative voice when you could take them on an entire journey, sing them an entire story, or simply immerse them in the inner workings of your mind?

 Taken from “100 Best Posters” exhibition in Vienna MAK